cometbft/cometbft/spec/mempool/mempool.md

 We also define $p.hmempool$, the (history) variable that tracks all the transactions ever added to the mempool by process $p$.
 Below, we list the invariants of the mempool (at a correct process).

-The mempool is used as an input for the ledger:
+Only the mempool is used as an input for the ledger:
 **INV1.** $\forall tx. \forall p \in Correct. \square(tx \in p.submitted \implies tx \in p.hmempool)$

 Committed transactions are not in the mempool: